Spicy Skeleton Ribs

 - In a large saucepan, combine the chicken, water, tomato paste, paprika, lime juice and seasonings.
 Bring to a boil.
 Reduce heat to low.
 Simmer, uncovered, for 20 minutes or until liquid is evaporated, stirring occasionally.
 Discard bay leaf.

-- Combine cream cheese and lime peel.
-On a large piece of foil, roll one tube of bread dough into a 14-in. x 10-in. rectangle.
+- Combine cream cheese and lime zest.
+On a large piece of foil, roll one tube of bread dough into a 14x10-in. rectangle.
 Spread with half of cream cheese mixture to within 1/2 in. of edges; sprinkle with half of the chicken mixture and shredded cheese.

-Originally published as Spicy Skeleton Ribs in Halloween Party Favorites 2008, p20
+Originally published as Cajun Chicken "Ribs" in Halloween Party Favorites 2008